pschou/LTest/README.md

 # Latency Tester

-A fast, concurrent TCP/NTP/DNS latency tester for testing multiple targets.
-Uses SYN-only for TCP, full NTP handshake for time servers, and DNS queries for domain resolution.
+A fast, concurrent TCP/NTP/DNS/ICMP latency tester for testing multiple targets.
+Uses SYN-only for TCP, full NTP handshake for time servers, DNS queries for domain resolution, and ICMP ping for network latency.
+Designed to help administrators pick the nearest servers from a list.

 ## Features